isomerpages/moe-sst/_cca/Athletics (Track).md

 #### Goals
 *   Empathetic and independent athletes;
-*   reflective leaders with strong moral character, and intellectual curiosity; and
+*   Reflective leaders with strong moral character, and intellectual curiosity; and
-*   well-articulated, lateral thinkers of an ever-changing sports world.
+*   Well-articulated, lateral thinkers of an ever-changing sports world.

 #### Values
 *   Team spirit